mikes802/Marketing-Analytics-Case-Study/Script Check.md

 </pre>
 </details>

-I used this to get just the percentile results for the top-ranked category per customer to compare with Danny's results:
+I used the following code to get just the percentile results for the top-ranked category per customer to compare with Danny's results:
 <details>
 <summary> 🔴 SQL code</summary>